“Hillel says, "Be disciples of Aharon, loving peace, pursuing peace, loving people and drawing them near to the Torah." Pirkei Avot 1:13

 Like the Mashiach, this Almond Staff is the first to awaken from the dead, and then the rest of the trees of the field awaken.

-“But now is Mashiach risen from the dead, the firstfruits of those who have fallen asleep.”
+“But now is Mashiach risen from the dead, the first fruits of those who have fallen asleep.”
 1 Corinthians 15:20

 In Revelation, Yeshua is called “the firstborn of the dead.”
 Like the almond staff of Aharon, Mashiach, the Branch, although dead, has become alive.
-The Jewish Encyclopedia notes that ancient believers in Yeshua had an account of Aaron’s Rod, that was “quite in haggadic-midrashic style, and must probably be ascribed to Jewish or, more strictly speaking, Jewish-Hellenistic sources.”
+The Jewish Encyclopedia notes that ancient believers in Yeshua had an account of Aaron’s Rod that was “quite in haggadic-midrashic style and must probably be ascribed to Jewish or, more strictly speaking, Jewish-Hellenistic sources.”
 [14] The source is in Clement’s letter to the Corinthians, as is as follows,

 “For he, when jealousy arose concerning the priesthood, and there was dissension among the tribes which of them was adorned with the glorious name, commanded the twelve chiefs of the tribes to bring to him rods inscribed with the name of each tribe.
 And he took them and tied them and sealed them with the signet rings of the chiefs of the tribes, and put them away in the tabernacle of the testimony on the table of God.
 And having shut the tabernacle he sealed the keys and likewise also the doors.
 And he said unto them, “Brethren, the tribe whose rod shall bud, this hath God chosen to be priests and ministers unto Him.”
-Now when morning came, he called together all Israel, even the six hundred thousand men, and showed the seals to the chiefs of the tribes and opened the tabernacle of the testimony and drew forth the rods.
+Now, when morning came, he called together all Israel, even the six hundred thousand men, and showed the seals to the chiefs of the tribes.
+He opened the tabernacle of the testimony and drew forth the rods.
 And the rod of Aaron was found not only with buds, but also bearing fruit.”
 1 Clement 43:1-5, translated by J.B.
 Lightfoot [15]

 The act of “sealing” the staves is an echo from the book of Daniel, where the Lion’s Den was sealed,

-“And a stone was brought, and laid upon the mouth of the den; and the king sealed it with his own signet, and with the signet of his lords; that the purpose might not be changed concerning Daniel.”
+“And a stone was brought, and laid upon the mouth of the den, and the king sealed it with his own signet, and with the signet of his lords; that the purpose might not be changed concerning Daniel.”
 Daniel 6:17

 It would seem plausible that the Staff of Aharon was sealed in the Tabernacle of Witness so that no one could accuse Moshe or Aharon of switching the Staff.
 This also seems reminiscent of the Tomb of Yeshua,

 “Now the next day, that followed the day of the preparation, the chief priests and Pharisees came together to Pilate, saying, ” Sir, we remember that that deceiver said, while he was yet alive, “After three days I will rise again.”
 Command therefore that the tomb be made secure until the third day, lest his disciples come by night, and steal him away, and say to the people, “He is risen from the dead: so the last error shall be worse than the first.”
 Pilate said unto them, “You have a guard: go your way, make it as secure as you can.
-So they went, and made the tomb secure, sealing the stone, and set a watch.”
+So they went and made the tomb secure, sealing the stone, and set a watch.”
 Matthew 27:62-66

 Daniel says,